anacierdem/libdragon-docker/README.md

 Available options for the `libdragon` command (`index.js`) are explained below.
 It is in the form `libdragon <flags> action parameters`.

 There is an optional flag `--mount-path=<relative path>` that can be used to provide a mount path other than the project root.
-This is for example used in NPM scripts.

 **download:** Pulls the docker image with the version in `package.json`.
 Only pulls the base image on self-build.